Bagong Pag-asa

-Bagong Pag-asa, also known as the Magsaysay District, is an administrative division in eastern Metro Manila.
+Bagong Pag-asa (lit.
+'New Hope'), also known as the Magsaysay District, is an administrative division in eastern Metro Manila.
 It is an urban barangay of Quezon City with low-density housing and is known for its shopping malls, transport hubs and office buildings.

 Neighboring barangays include Project 6 and Vasra in the northeast; Bahay Toro in the north; Pinyahan in the east; Veterans Village, Bungad and Sto.
 Cristo in the northwest; Phil-Am in the west; West Triangle in the southwest; and South Triangle in the south.

 History

-The land that is now occupied by the barangay was a cogon grassland with rice paddies, bamboo groves, and fruit-bearing trees that were said to be part of the Diliman Estate, a 1600 ha property then in Caloocan owned by the Tuazon family that was sold to the Philippine government in 1938.
+The area now comprising the barangay was originally a cogon grassland interspersed rice paddies, bamboo groves, and fruit-bearing trees.
+This land was once part of the Diliman Estate, a 1,600-hectare (16km sq) estate in Caloocan owned by the Tuazon family, which was sold to the Philippine government in 1938.
 It was included in the newly-founded Quezon City in 1939.